ClarksonCJ/clarksoncj.github.io/content/posts/threatmodelling.md

 ## Introduction

-In the ever-evolving field of cybersecurity, we navigate a complex web of threats, vulnerabilities, and mitigation strategies daily.
+As cybersecurity professionals, enthusiasts, and leaders, we navigate the complex web of threats, vulnerabilities, and mitigation strategies daily.
 This involves not just the technology we use but also the people and processes that underpin our operations.
 However, one practice that holds significant value beyond our professional domain